jacebenson/jace.pro/content/page/apis/transform-map-scripts.md

 ## onReject

 When: The onReject event script is processed during the occurrence of a foreign record or choice creation, and the foreign record or choice is rejected ,the entire transformation row is not saved.

+## onAfter

+When: The onAfter event script is processed at the end of a row transformation, after the source row has been transformed into the target row and saved.

+## onComplete

+When: The onComplete event script is processed at the end of an import run, after all data rows are read and transformed.